MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AuthenticationPolicy.md

 Set-AuthenticationPolicy -Identity "LegacyExchangeTokens" -BlockLegacyExchangeTokens
 ```

 In Exchange Online, this example blocks legacy Exchange tokens from being issued to Outlook add-ins.
-Since this switch applies to the entire organization, the authentication policy specified with the Identity parameter is ignored.
+The switch applies to the entire organization, and the Identity parameter must be set to the value "LegacyExchangeTokens".
+Specific authentication polices can't be applied.

 ## PARAMETERS